codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

 {% endraw %}
 {% endhighlight %}

-This technique is best used for a very small subset of unit tests that check the overall well being of a Docker image.
-The bulk of the tests should be executed outside the Docker build process as we will see in the next sections.
+This technique is best used for a very small subset of unit tests that check the overall well-being of a Docker image.
+The bulk of the tests should be executed outside the Docker build process as we will see in the sections that follow.

 ## Running unit tests using an external Docker image

 The recommended way to run unit tests in Codefresh pipelines is to select a Docker image that has all the test tools that you need, and define an explicit testing step in your pipeline, usually a [freestyle step]({{site.baseurl}}/docs/pipelines/steps/freestyle/).

-Here is an example where a JDK/Maven image is used to run unit tests:
+Here is an example where unit tests are run using a JDK/Maven image:

 `codefresh.yml`
 {% highlight yaml %}